truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 the eye in the present. ..."

 <!--pg-->
-### N 35.9 The Interior as Not-Self in the Three Times *Ajjhattānattātītānāgatasutta*
+### SN 35.9 The Interior as Not-Self in the Three Times *Ajjhattānattātītānāgatasutta*

 "Mendicants, the eye of the past and future is not-self, let alone the present.